sy77777en/video_annotation_folk/labels_markdown/cam_setup/focus/start_with/index.md

 - Is the first shot emphasizing the background while softening other elements?

-- Does the video open with the background clearly in focus?
+- Does the camera open with the background clearly in focus?

 - Is the starting frame composed to highlight the background?